-A systematic analysis of the origins and genesis of cell formation during the growth of single-crystalline semiconductor compounds, especially GaAs, was provided by the author and his former team [26-28].
+A systematic analysis of the origins and genesis of cell formation during the growth of single-crystalline semiconductor compounds, especially GaAs, was provided by the author and his former team [22,23,24].
 First, the relation between the stored dislocation density ρ and the cell size (diameter) d has been determined.
 To deduce the 3D cell diameters from the 2D etch pit images, obtained on cut wafers, a stereological analysing method was used as described in ref.
-[28].
+[24].
 Figure 7 shows this correlation taken from experimental data.
-For GaAs samples with EPD \geq 10^4 cm-2 the mean cell diameter d correlates with dislocation density ρ as with the factor of proportionality $K \approx 10$.
+For GaAs samples with EPD $\geq 10^4$ cm-2 the mean cell diameter d correlates with dislocation density ρ as with the factor of proportionality $K \approx 10$.
 Note the value $\rho^{-1/2}$ equates to the mean distance between not yet patterned dislocations.
-The result fits quite well Holt's scaling relations in deformed metals [29].
-At dislocation densities below 5×10^3 cm-2, however, the cells begin to dissociate.
+The result fits quite well Holt's scaling relations in deformed metals [25].
+At dislocation densities below 5 x 103 cm-2, however, the cells begin to dissociate.

-$$d \approx K \rho^{-1/2} \tag{9}$$
+$$d \approx K \,\rho^{-1/2} \tag{9}$$

 Then, the relation between cell dimension and acting stress was investigated.
 In the case of growing crystals such analysis is more difficult due to the still impracticality of in situ measurement of the acting thermomechanical stress.
 Considering that the subgrain generation is initiated shortly after the onset of plastic deformation it can be assumed that the frontal elastic strain acting immediately after the propagating phase boundary can be assumed to be the driving force.
-This stress value is today readily calculable by global numeric modelling [30].
+This stress value is today readily calculable by global numeric modelling [26].
 Therefore, we used the calculated frontal thermoelastic shear stresses of growth situations being identical with the real growth positions of each crystal from which the cell size measurements were taken.
 The data were inserted into the Kuhlmann-Wilsdorf relation with G the shear modulus of Young, b the Burgers vector and τ the acting shear stress.
-The correlation between cell diameter d and τ^{-1} in the form of relation (10) shows figure 8.
-For comparison, the results from deformed GaAs, InP, metals as well as the slopes for NaCl and LiF are included [31].
-As can be seen, for cell sizes smaller than 700 μ m and calculated stresses larger than about 1 MPa the functional slope is similar to those of deformed materials.
+The correlation between cell diameter d and τ^{-1} in the form of relation (10) shows Figure 8.
+For comparison, the results from deformed metals as well as the slopes for NaCl and LiF are included [27].
+As can be seen, for cell sizes smaller than 700 μm and calculated stresses larger than about 1 MPa the functional slope is similar to those of deformed materials.
 Independent of the growth conditions, it was found that d is inversely proportional to τ^{-1} .
 Obviously, in this region dislocation glide is the prevailing driving force for cell formation, due to the fact that the stress is larger than the critical resolved shear stress.
-In the case of larger cell dimensions, e.g. in VGF GaAs with dimensions of some mm within the centre (figure 6a), the $d(\tau)$ trend changes, showing smaller slope than -1.
+In the case of larger cell dimensions the trend changes, showing smaller slope than -1.
 In these regions a resolved shear stress $\tau < 1$ MPa was calculated.
-One can suppose that for such very low thermomechanical stress, even below the critical resolved shear stress (GaAs: $\tau{CRSS} \approx 0.5$ MPa), glide-driven plastic relaxation can no longer be the prevailing driving force for cell formation.
+One can suppose that for such very low thermomechanical stress, even below the critical resolved shear stress ($\tau{CRSS} \approx 0.5$ MPa), glide-driven plastic relaxation can no longer be the prevailing driving force for cell formation.
 Other cell structuring mechanisms must become dominant, like point-defect-controlled diffusive creep.
-No matter what kind of cell formation mechanism is taking place in detail the deeper-lying cause seems to be the self-organizing dissipative structuring within the acting thermal and stress flows as it was discussed in ch.
+No matter what kind of cell formation mechanism is taking place in detail the deeper-lying cause seems to be the selforganizing dissipative structuring within the acting thermal and stress flows as it was discussed in ch.
 2.

-$$d = KG \, b \tau^{-1} \tag{10}$$
+$$d = K G b \tau^{-1} \tag{10}$$